ophelialabs/ophelialabs.github.io/README.md

 17. Him: (7/18/26 🕦 14:30): neither confirm nor deny
 	- Me: If thats the case, how did it change last minute along with the use of emotional influence and manipulation?
     - 14:57 - 15:24 : silence, big mad. most likely plotting next, what to expect and prepare
+    - **Brainstorm**

 ---